nrfconnect/Asset-Tracker-Template/docs/common/architecture.md

 );
 ```

 In the above example, initial observers are set to `ZBUS_OBSERVERS_EMPTY` to indicate that no observers are initially listening on the channel.
 However, observers can still be added at compile time using `ZBUS_CHAN_ADD_OBS`.
-It is also possible to add observers at runtime using `zbus_chan_add_obs`.
-The reason that we need to set the initial observers to `ZBUS_OBSERVERS_EMPTY` is that the Network module is not aware of any other modules in the system, and doing it this way avoids coupling between modules.
+It is also possible to add observers at runtime using `ZBUS_CHAN_ADD_OBS`.
+The reason that you need to set the initial observers to `ZBUS_OBSERVERS_EMPTY` is that the network module is not aware of any other modules in the system, and this avoids coupling between modules.

 Message data types may be any valid C type, and their content is specific to the needs of the module.
-For example from the Network module header file:
+For example, from the Network module header file:

 ```c
 struct network_msg {